 Top Banks in France by total assets

-The table below shows the largest banks in France according to their assets.
+The table below shows the largest banks in France ranked by total assets.

 |Rank||Bank||Total assets, €b||Balance sheet|